tyrwh/NemaQuant/README.md

 # Nemasis
-Machine learning tool for detecting and counting nematode eggs from microscopy images.
+Machine learning tool for detecting and counting nematode eggs from microscopy images, built as a simple standalone python script.

 This tool was developed in tandem by Breeding Insight, a USDA-funded initiative based at Cornell University, and the USDA-ARS sweetpotato breeding program.
+Details on the nematode experiments from which images were drawn, the imaging process, annotation of the eggs, model training, and model validation will be described in a forthcoming publication.

 Please direct any questions to Tyr Wiesner-Hanks ([tw372@cornell.edu](mailto:tw372@cornell.edu))

+To get started, download or clone this directory using `git clone`.

+## Setup
+This code is designed to run from within a [Conda](https://anaconda.org/anaconda/conda) environment.
+We strongly recommend using [mamba](https://mamba.readthedocs.io/), a much faster implementation of the command-line `conda` tool.
+All `mamba` commands have the same structure and arguments as the relevant `conda` commands.

+To install and set up `mamba`:
+1. Download the appropriate installer and complete the installation process for your system
+2. Open the terminal and confirm that mamba is installed with `mamba -h`
+3. Create a new mamba environment from the YAML file:

+`mamba env create -f mamba_env_nemasis.yml`

+4. Try activating the environment:

+`mamba activate nemasis`

+6. Run the script using the instructions below.
+When finished, you can simply close out of the terminal or deactivate the environment:

+`mamba deactivate`

-# RUNNING THE TOOL
+## RUNNING THE PIPELINE
+Each time you run the pipeline, you will need to activate the `mamba` environment from your command-line environment:
+`mamba activate nemasis`

+Once the environment is activated, you are ready to run the script.
+To list the potential commands:

+`python nemasis.py -h`

+Nemasis can analyze a single image, a directory of images, or a directory output by microscopy software with subdirectories of format `XY01`, `XY02`, etc. Images must of format .jpg, .jpeg, .tif, .tiff, or .png (case insensitive).

+`python ./berryportraits.py -i sample_images/pmer_37.tif`
+`python ./berryportraits.py -i sample_images/`

+When analyzing a directory, the images names and number of eggs in each image will be collected into a .csv with a name automatically drawn from the keyfile or directory name.
+To specify an output file name, use the `-o` flag:
+`python ./berryportraits.py -i sample_images/ -o test_output.csv`

+## QUESTIONS/COMMENTS
+Please address all questions to Tyr Wiesner-Hanks ([tw372@cornell.edu](mailto:tw372@cornell.edu))